ansaldn/UoGACE/README.md

  - [x] Two Robotic Arms

- Language used for this project: Python.
+ Language used for this project: Python and C++.
  Software used: Notepad, Nano and Visual Studio.

 ## Description